 The North Loop is in the midst of a renaissance.
 Once an industrial rail yard dominated by warehouses, it’s now the fastest-growing neighborhood in Minneapolis with more than 4,300 residents living in a seven-square block area adjacent to downtown.
 The entire North Loop neighborhood is listed on the National Register of Historic Places, so despite rapid development, it’s maintained a lot of original charm.
 Shop the locally owned boutiques for a peek inside some of the most beautifully restored spaces.

 MartinPatrick3’s extensive showroom displays an artful collection of men’s apparel, apothecary items and home furnishings.
-The Foundry Home Goods, housed in the remains of a brass foundry, has an ethereal feel with a curated assortment of items intended to make life more simple, beautiful and special.
+Statement Boutique, in the Colonial Warehouse building, stocks popular local brands alongside affordable designer labels for women.
 And Askov Finlayson’s American-made heritage brands embody Minnesota’s rugged spirit of “The North.”